theelioway/thing/doc/index.md

 <aside>
   <dl>
-  <dd>created all</dd>
+  <dd>&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; created all</dd>
   <dd>Such to perfection, one first matter all,</dd>
   <dd>Endued with various forms, various degrees</dd>
   <dd>Of substance, and, in things that live, of life;</dd>
 </dl>
 </aside>

 A ThingBuilder class converts <https://schema.org> (and other jsonld formats) into simple JSON definitions of Models.

+Two reasons to love this **thing**:

-ThingBuilder is the first step to preparing Model classes and modules for databases and MVC projects like Django, Mongoose, etc.
+1. `ThingBuilder` is the first step to preparing Model classes and modules for databases and MVC projects like Django, Mongoose, etc.

+2. **thing** CLI is brilliant for writing out thinglets, Things or lists of Things.

 # Seeing is Believing